Tomahawkd/CommonShellScript/README.md

 3. createmedia.sh

     This script automatically detect MacOS system installer and use `createinstallmedia` executable to create a VM hypervisor compatiable image file for VM installation

+4. poahconf.json

+    This config file is used for oh-my-posh theme.
+It has the same appearance as that in ohmyzsh.sh